horizontalsystems/blockchain-crypto-guides/guides/fundamentals/en/1-cryptocurrency-basics.md

 Cryptocurrencies are powered by a number of technologies, but primarily a blockchain technology.

+>**The blockchain technology was first applied in creating Bitcoin cryptocurrency.**
+>
->**The blockchain technology was first applied in creating Bitcoin cryptocurrency.
-By applying this technology it was possible to design an all-accessible platform for value exchange where doing anything outside the scope of agreed rules becomes impossible.**
+>**It enabled emergence of all-accessible platform for value exchange where doing anything outside the scope of agreed rules is impossible.**

 When using a product built on top of such blockchain following statements hold true: